Auto Insurance for a Cyclist

 Perks That Cyclists Often Qualify For

-- Simply being a regular cyclist can reap many insurance benefits.
+- Simply being a regular cyclist, like motorcyclists, can reap many insurance benefits.
 Insurance comparison shoppers will want to cash in on policies that take into account healthy living choices such as riding a certain distance per week.

 - Green insurance discounts may also apply to cyclists.
 These provisions reward individuals who take steps to limit or eliminate their transportation-related emissions.